seanahan5000/kaboom/README.md

 Running on actual hardware with good paddles with a Mockingboard sound card is highly recommended.
 It's the only real way to achieve Kaboom! game play "flow" as experienced on an Atari 2600.

 If an Apple II emulator is used, it must emulate the floating bus ("vapor lock") of real hardware.
-AppleWin and Virtual II support it but, as of this writing, MicroM8 does not and will hang after launch.
+AppleWin and Virtual II emulate it by default.
+MicroM8 requires enabling Video -> Cycle Accurate Render, else it will hang after launch.

 ## Design